mbalcerzak/mab_szuka_mieszkania/README.md

 2. If the "flat" costs less than PLN 100,000, it probably means the exchange / sharing of ownership and I do not want to have this advertisement in the database

-## New plan?
+## Analysis
+An app in Flask.
+Features:
-Perhaps just an app in Flask to check the distance from many places at once.
+- check the distance from many places at once.
 New apartment address - gym, dance school ... at different times
+- Show the ad in some other way
+- Graph showing tha flat's price (and changes) vs. average for the neighborhood
+- Flag parts of the ad that are unusual (e.g. for this size it should be more expensive...)

 ## Ideas for exploration
 - Can we extract location from photos?
 Usually they only tell you street and it's not super specific
+- Is the date of taking the ad down important?

-## Serwisy ogłoszeniowe
+## Ads

 Free:
  - www.gumtree.pl